 What to eat

-Food in Gran Canaria is always fresh and seasoned to perfection, after all, we’re talking about the lovechild of Spanish, African and Latin-American cuisines, so you can’t go wrong.
+Food in Gran Canaria is always fresh and seasoned to perfection.
+We’re talking about the lovechild of Spanish, African, and Latin-American cuisines after all.

 • Papas arrugadas con mojo